|On the Way to Cone Ridge: Geology Station A||Geology at Cone Crater|

 132:30:35 Haise: Roger, Ed.

 132:30:36 Mitchell: (Garbled under Haise) thing around them.

 132:30:41 Shepard: Okay.
 Let's see if we can find us...

 [Ed has the map, but the dialog suggests that they are looking at it together, trying to figure out where they are.
-Since leaving Station A, they have been on the move for 4 minutes 30 seconds and, if they are still making 25 meters per minute, they are in the vicinity of CS.8/71.0 ( 0.6 Mb ).
-This point is labeled 'map stop' in the segment diagram.]132:30:43 Mitchell: This crater is the one, I think, Al. It's halfway between A and B, isn't it?
+Since leaving Station A, they have been on the move for 4 minutes 30 seconds and, at 33 meters per minute, they are in the vicinity of CT.1/71.3 ( 0.6 Mb ).
+This point is labeled '132:30:41 (STOP)' in Schwagmeier's A-B map.]132:30:43 Mitchell: This crater is the one, I think, Al. It's halfway between A and B, isn't it?
 (Pause)

 132:31:01 Mitchell: Can you see the boulders off to the side there on the map?